 Homeowners should service their HVAC unit at least once per year.
 If you have both a furnace and an air conditioner, that means you will have service for each of them (but at different times of the year).

 If you have a heat pump, we recommend servicing it twice a year.
-Since it runs all year long through the scorching heat and frigid winters, it’s best to do more frequent maintenance to prevent issues and break-downs.
+Since it runs all year long through the scorching heat and frigid winters, it’s best to do more frequent maintenance to extend your AC’s expected life and prevent issues and break-downs.

 The Best Time to Schedule HVAC Maintenance